torresjchristopher/AI-TTB-Label-Verify-App/README.md

 All three formats use the same underlying processing pipeline.
 Changing the interface does not change the OCR model, normalization rules, field-matching behavior, or exported results.

-> This project is decision-support software.
-It does not issue a Certificate of Label Approval, replace regulatory judgment, or make a final legal determination.

 ---

 ## Local-first security model